Dr Laura Almagor

 As a historian of modern Jewish history, I am particularly interested in the intersection of Jewish history and issues of migration, colonialism and postcolonialism, as well as various manifestations of nationalist and internationalist ideologies.
 Moreover, I have a growing interest in historiographical debates about the Holocaust, as well as in Yiddish and Yiddishism, the development of the scholarly field of Nationalism Studies, and post-1945 refugee issues.

-I am currently finalizing my first monograph The Jewish Territorialist Movement: Beyond State and Exile, 1905-1960, to be published by The Littman Library of Jewish Civilization, Liverpool University Press.
+My first monograph Beyond Zion: The Jewish Territorialist Movement, was published by The Littman Library of Jewish Civilization in 2022.
 This book deals with the Jewish Territorialists, who looked for places of settlement for Jews outside both Europe and Palestine.
-In this publication, I argue that the Territorialist movement should be understood both as part of a larger narrative of Jewish political behaviour, and as a manifestation of larger geopolitical trends and discourses related to issues of migration, colonialism and population politics.
+I argue that the Territorialist movement should be understood both as part of a larger narrative of Jewish political behaviour, and as a manifestation of larger geopolitical trends and discourses related to issues of migration, colonialism and population politics.

 - “A highway to battlegrounds”: Jewish territorialism and the State of Israel, 1945–1960.
 Journal of Israeli History, 37(2), 201-225.

 - Fitting theZeitgeist: Jewish Territorialism and Geopolitics, 1934–1960.
 Contemporary European History, 27(3), 351-369.

 - Jewish Territorialism (in Relation to Jewish Studies).
 Oxford Bibliographies in Jewish Studies.

 - A Territory, but not a State: the Territorialists’ visions for a Jewish future after the Holocaust (1943-1960).
 S:I.M.O.N. – Shoah: Intervention.
 Methods, Documentation, 4(1), 93-108.